RADicalsync/.github/profile/README.md

 ## Welcome!

 This organisation supports open source solutions for robust, accurate Internet timekeeping.
 It is the new home of the RADclock project, founded at the University of Melbourne circa 2002-3 by Darryl Veitch, and continuing since 2015 at the University of Technology Sydney.
-The project codebase is in the RADclock repo (currently private), which also includes the FeedForward kernel system clock definitions and API (FFclock) available for FreeBSD and Linux.
+The project codebase is in the RADclock repo, which also includes the FeedForward kernel system clock (FFclock) definitions and API available for FreeBSD and Linux.
 It also includes a branch for the Network Timing Core (NTC), an architecture for the replacement of the existing system of isolated Stratum-1 islands, with a hardened core layer with self-monitoring and path asymmetry awareness.

 Please contact us if you would like to get your hands dirty with the project!